 Combined foreign exchange rate and interest rate risk

 The following table shows the combined foreign exchange rate and interest rate risk according to the calculation method of the value-at-risk model, and includes all foreign exchange rate risk and interest rate risk positions and instruments described above.
 Foreign exchange rate risks and interest rate risks are monitored with the key figures as previously mentioned.

 |Combined foreign exchange rate and interest rate risk||9.7||19.1|

 Management of liquidity risk

-Liquid funds (including the committed unused credit lines) must be available in order to cover future cash drains in due time amounting to a certain liquidity reserve.
-This reserve considers interest and amortization payments and capital expenditures and investments in net working capital.
-At the balance sheet date, the liquid funds including the committed unused credit lines exceeded the defined liquidity reserve by MCHF 516.8 (PY: MCHF 864.7).
+Liquid funds, including the committed unused credit lines, must be available in order to cover future cash drains in due time amounting to a certain liquidity reserve.
+This reserve considers interest and amortisation payments and capital expenditures and investments in net working capital.
+At the balance sheet date, the liquid funds including the committed unused credit lines exceeded the defined liquidity reserve by MCHF 561.2 (PY: MCHF 516.8).